ffrankies/RNN-Research-Journal/README.md

 ### Mar 10 2017

 *   Found some problems with training with a truncate value of 500:
-    **i)**   The training time jumped from 30 mins per epoch to 5 hours per epoch.
+    *   The training time jumped from 30 mins per epoch to 5 hours per epoch.
-    **ii)**   Loss calculation still took 30 mins, but the loss came out to nan once again.
+    *   Loss calculation still took 30 mins, but the loss came out to nan once again.
 I suspect that the problem is not so much that gradient descent is failing, but that the loss function is inappropriate for this purpose.
-    **iii)**   Manually producing stories to see what's happening did not quite work - the python program got stuck on generating the first story.
+    *   Manually producing stories to see what's happening did not quite work - the python program got stuck on generating the first story.
 *   Probable fix: changing the loss function used, and lowering the truncate value to around 50.
 *   Changed the loss function to binary crossentropy (it's pretty much the